-- b) Confirm that documentation provided for the assessment is accurate, complete and up-to-date. - c) Check that all required spaces have been included in the guest room count. - d) Check the laundry facilities and internal and external laundry serviced rooms are correctly accounted for. - e) Check for all KPIs as part of determining the self-assessed hotel quality. - f) Check the configurations of function rooms matches the records provided. - g) Check for the operation of any heated pools. - h) Check for inclusions in and exclusions from energy and water coverage (as appropriate). - i) Check floor configuration. - j) Visit plant rooms to ensure that all relevant equipment is covered under the meters included in the rating. - k) Resolve any other issues that arise.
+- a) Become familiar with the layout, services and features of the rated premises. - b) Confirm that documentation provided for the assessment is accurate, complete and up-to-date. - c) Check that all required spaces have been included in the guest room count. - d) Check the laundry facilities and internal and external laundry serviced rooms are correctly accounted for. - e) Check for all KPIs as part of determining the self-assessed hotel quality. - f) Check the configurations of function rooms matches the records provided. - g) Check for the operation of any heated pools. - h) Check for inclusions in and exclusions from energy and water coverage (as appropriate). - i) Check floor configuration. - j) Visit plant rooms to ensure that all relevant equipment is covered under the meters included in the rating. - k) Resolve any other issues that arise.